How to Write an Informative Essay: Tips From Experts

 - All the facts provided in the essay should be accurate

-- Conclusion cannot have new ideas, facts and information.
+- The conclusion cannot have new ideas, facts, and information.

-- The main goal of conclusion is to summarize the paper.
+- The main goal of the conclusion is to summarize the paper.

 The work done should be analyzed